 2. When either of the inputs are OFF, the output is OFF

+The NOR gate has two inputs also.
+It functions differently than the AND gate.
 We are showing NOR in the example below so you can see exactly how it operates.

+On the right, current is applied to Input 2, the lower electromagnet.
+This opens the lower switch.
+Current is no longer allowed to pass through the first gate.
+Current applied to either input will stop current from going through this device.
 The NOR Gate is slightly harder to understand than the other gates.
 This is because it turns ON when there is no input and OFF when there is input.

 The NOR Gate operates as follows:

-1. When both inputs are OFF, the output is ON.
+1. When both inputs are OFF, the output is ON.:

-2. When either input is ON, the output is OFF.
+2. When either input is ON, the output is OFF.:

 3. When both inputs are ON, the output is OFF.

-2. Bringing Memory to Life with a Flip Flop
+3.4.
+Bringing Memory to Life with a Flip Flop

 A flip-flop is two NOR Gates combined in an arrangement as shown below.
 The output of one gate is connected to the input of the other gate and vice versa: